ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Transferring to St. John's University

-St John's has not reported data for waitlisted and admitted students.
+St. John's University has not reported data for waitlisted and admitted students.

-Colleges consider a range of factors when deciding who to admit for their next incoming class.
-Each college has a different way of determining which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the admissions factors where you're strong.
+Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Each college determines which factors are are most important when choose which applicants to admit, and which to deny.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you stand out.

-Wondering what factors are considered by St John's during the admissions process?
+What does St. John's University consider during the admissions process?
 Take a look at the list below to see which factors are most important during the admissions process.

 Admissions Factor Level